bablu22/bookstore-api/README.md

 npm run dev
 ```

-## pgAdmin Access
+## 🔧 pgAdmin Access (Local Docker Setup Only)

-You can access pgAdmin to manage your PostgreSQL database:
+If using the local Docker setup, you can access pgAdmin to manage your PostgreSQL database:

 1. Navigate to http://localhost:5050
 2. Login with: